RazorKitty/xdmeu/README.md

 * center_x int
 * center_y int
 * center int
+* censor

 ### Extras
-Out and Prompt colors can now be supplied at the command line
+Out, Prompt, and input colors can now be supplied at the command line

 ## Requirements
 In order to build xdmenu you need the Xlib header files.